Bispectral Neural Networks: The Bispectrum

 \section{The Bispectrum}

 The theory of groups and their representations provides a natural framework for constructing computational primitives for robust machine learning systems.
 We provide a one-page introduction to these mathematical foundations in Appendix \ref{appendix:math}.
-Extensive treatment of these concepts can be found in the excellent textbooks of Hall \cite{hall2013lie} and Gallier \& Quaintance \cite{gallier2020differential}.We now define the concepts essential to this work: invariance, equivariance, orbits, complete invariance, and irreducible representations.
+Extensive treatment of these concepts can be found in the textbooks of Hall \cite{hall2013lie} and Gallier \& Quaintance \cite{gallier2020differential}.
+We now define the concepts essential to this work: invariance, equivariance, orbits, complete invariance, and irreducible representations.

+Let $G$ be a group, $X$ a space on which $G$ acts, and $f$ a signal defined on the domain $X$.
+The \textit{orbit} of a signal is the set generated by acting on the domain of the signal with each group element, i.e. $\{f(gx) : g \in G \}$.
+In the context of image transformations this is the set of all transformed versions of a canonical image\textemdash for example, if $G$ is the group $SO(2)$ of 2D rotations, then the orbit contains all rotated versions of that image.

-Let $G$ be a group and $X$ a space on which $G$ acts.
-First, a function $\phi: X \to Y$ is $G$-\textit{equivariant} if $\phi(g x) = g^\prime \phi(x)$ for all $g \in G$ and $x \in X$, with $g^\prime \in G^\prime$ homomorphic to $G$.
+A function $\phi: X \to Y$ is $G$-\textit{equivariant} if $\phi(g x) = g^\prime \phi(x)$ for all $g \in G$ and $x \in X$, with $g^\prime \in G^\prime$ homomorphic to $G$.
 That is, a group transformation on the input space results in a corresponding group transformation on the output space.
 A function $\phi: X \to Y$ is $G$-\textit{invariant} if $\phi(x) = \phi(g x)$ for all $g \in G$ and $x \in X$.
 This means that a group action on the input space has no effect on the output.
-Another important construct in the context of image transformations, called an \textit{orbit}, defines the set of all transformed versions of a canonical image\textemdash for example, if $G$ is the group of translations, then the orbit contains all translated versions of that image.
-Formally, given a point $x \in X$, the \textit{orbit} $Gx$ of $x$ is the set $\{gx : g \in G \}$.

-With the notion of an orbit in hand, we now more precisely define complete invariance.
 We say $\phi$ is a \textit{complete invariant} when $\phi(x_1) = \phi(x_2)$ if and only if $x_2 = g x_1$ for some $g \in G$ and $x_1,x_2 \in X$.
 A complete invariant collapses each orbit to a single point while also guaranteeing that different orbits map to different points.
-In the context of vision, for example, this implies that the only information lost through the map $\phi$ is that of the specific "pose" of the object.
+In the context of rotation-invariant vision, for example, this would mean that the only information lost through the map $\phi$ is that of the specific ``pose'' of the object.